pkutzner/xenorchestra_installer/README.md

 Xen-Orchestra (Community Edition) allows you to administer Citrix XenServer and XCP-ng as well as backup any VM's running on these systems.

-The single line installation script allows you to go from a bare-minimal installation of Ubuntu or Debian to fully operational XOCE server.
+The single line installation script allows you to go from a bare-minimal installation of Ubuntu or Debian (Server) to fully operational XOCE server.
 Run the following steps from a root shell.

     sudo bash
     <password>